gasduster99/sppComp/try1/try1_2.md

 961 68.6% 94.6% 97.8%
 AVG 68.9% 94.9% 96.9%

-Table$(Prediction)$ largely shows that the oberseved proportion of predicted samples aligns appropriately with the predictions made by the model.
+Table$(Prediction)$ largely shows that the observed proportion of predicted samples aligns appropriately with the predictions made by the model.
 Considering the average performance across market categories at each prediction level, it appears that prediction is mostly appropriate with the possible exception of